migratorydata/migratorydata-client-php/README.md

 	//		E_ENTITLEMENT_TOKEN
 	//		E_RUNNING
 	//      E_CONNECTION_DENY
-	// See the documenation of MigratoryDataException for more details echo("Exception: " . $e->getDetail() . "\n");
+	// See the documentation of MigratoryDataException for more details echo("Exception: " . $e->getDetail() . "\n");
 	exit(1);
 }